bangadang/stackIT/FS25/Dataengineering.md

  needs to be finished (lecture 5)
 # Unstructured Data
 ### Information # Unstructured Data
-### information retrieval IR
+### Information retrieval IR
 The activity of obtaining information resources relevant for an user's information need from a collection of information resources.
 The IR process includes:
 - information needs (**queries**)
 - (mostly **unstructured) information** resources (text images videos)
 - a **IR system/model** to identify relevant (re)sources for a given information need (query)

-### information need
+### Information need
 Information need is a desire to locate and obtain information to satisfy a conscious or unconscious need.
-Information needs (conscious or unconscious) are expressed as queries
+Information needs (conscious or unconscious) are expressed as queries.
-Such queries are usually words/phrases retireving text information. --> Text information retrival Most info resources are text based unstructured and big in scale
+- Such queries are usually words/phrases retrieving text information. --> Text information retrieval
+- Most info resources are text based unstructured and big in scale

 ### Text representation in info retrieval